wix/cli-app-templates/custom-products-catalog/README.md

 ### Dashboard page customization

-The dashboard page is pre-integrated with the [Wix Design System](https://www.wixdesignsystem.com/) and [Wix Dashboard SDK](https://dev.wix.com/docs/sdk/host-modules/dashboard/introduction), providing a simple user interface that includes support for server-side rendering.
+The dashboard page is pre-integrated with the [Wix Design System](https://www.wixdesignsystem.com/).

 It utilizes the [Wix Stores Products API](https://dev.wix.com/docs/sdk/api-reference/stores/products/introduction) to: